HappyPlotter/SB-ParseJson/README.md

 **What is does**
-This code will parse a json and will return the arguments into the local action
+<br/>This code will parse a json and will return the arguments into the local action

 **How to do it**
 1. Import the code into your Streamer.bot (this is needed only once)